Data-Efficient Self-Supervised Algorithms for Fine-Grained Birdsong Analysis: Methods

-and the vectorized summation on the category axis is implicit in the averaging formula for $\bar{p}$.
+and the vectorized summation on the category axis is implicit in Eq.~(\ref{eq:gini_average}).
 Do not confuse the view index (in parentheses) with the square exponent.
 Putting everything together, the following objective function is minimized with respect to the student's parameters,

-The model is trained for 200 epochs using the AdamW optimizer \cite{loshchilov2018decoupled} with a weight decay of $5\mathrm{e}{-2}$, a linear learning rate warmup from $1\mathrm{e}{-6}$ to $5\mathrm{e}{-4}$ in 20 epochs, then, a constant rate for 10 epochs, and finally, a cosine decay for the remaining 170 epochs to the minimum learning rate of $1\mathrm{e}{-6}$.
-The experiment is conducted once, and the resulting SSL model is used in all subsequent experiments.
-Figure \ref{fig:ssl_oc_loss} shows the pretraining loss profile, which indicates no sign of degeneracy for either loss function.
-The Gini Impurity is enforcing the equipartition constraint properly while allowing the cross-entropy loss to be minimized gradually.
+The model is trained for 200 epochs using the AdamW optimizer~\cite{loshchilov2018decoupled}, weight decay of $5\mathrm{e}{-2}$, linear learning rate warmup from $1\mathrm{e}{-6}$ to $5\mathrm{e}{-4}$ in 20 epochs, a constant rate for 10 epochs, and cosine decay for the remaining 170 epochs to the minimum of $1\mathrm{e}{-6}$. \autoref{fig:ssl_oc_loss} shows the pretraining loss profile, which indicates no sign of degeneracy for either loss function.